Please note: a valid prescription is required for all prescription medication.

 Taking Tablets and Planning Refills

-If a dose is missed, follow the patient instructions provided with the medicine or call the clinic for guidance.
-Many antiviral labels advise taking a missed dose when remembered unless it is close to the next dose, but individual instructions matter.
-Do not double doses unless the prescriber specifically says to do so.
+If a dose is missed, follow the instructions provided with the medicine or call the clinic for guidance.
+Do not double doses unless the clinical team specifically instructs you to do so.
+Missed antiviral doses can complicate CMV management, especially when the infection has already been difficult to treat.

 Storage, Handling, and Travel

-Store tablets in the original container with the lid tightly closed.
-Keep them away from excess heat, moisture, children, and pets.
-If the container label includes specific handling instructions, follow those over general storage habits.
+Store Livtencity tablets in the original container with the lid tightly closed.
+Keep the container away from excess heat, moisture, children, and pets.
+If the container label includes specific handling instructions, follow those instructions over general storage habits.

-When traveling, keep the medicine in carry-on luggage rather than checked bags.
-This protects access if luggage is delayed and reduces exposure to temperature extremes.
-Keep the pharmacy label or a copy of the medicine list with you for identification during security checks.
+When traveling, keep the medicine in carry-on luggage.
+This helps protect access if checked luggage is delayed and reduces exposure to temperature extremes.
+Carry the pharmacy label or a current medicine list so the tablets can be identified during travel or urgent care visits.

-For cross-border orders, confirm the ship-to address and contact details before the order is finalized.
+For cross-border orders, confirm the ship-to address, phone number, and any clinic contact details before the order is finalized.
 Livtencity US shipping from Canada may involve logistics checks, seasonal handling considerations, or order clarification.
-No delivery date should be assumed until the order is processed and shipping details are provided.
+Do not assume a delivery date until processing and shipping information are provided.

-Serious allergic reactions need urgent care.
-Seek help right away for swelling of the face or throat, hives, severe dizziness, or trouble breathing.
-Transplant recipients should also report fever, worsening fatigue, gastrointestinal symptoms, or new infection signs promptly because immune suppression can make warning signs less predictable.
+Seek urgent care for symptoms of a serious allergic reaction, such as swelling of the face or throat, hives, severe dizziness, or trouble breathing.
+Transplant recipients should also report fever, worsening fatigue, new gastrointestinal symptoms, shortness of breath, or signs of infection promptly.
+Immune suppression can make warning signs less predictable.

 - Diarrhea: watch hydration closely.